Nicholas Walsh (judge): Early career

 Walsh became second justice of the Provincial Court of Munster in 1570 and Chief Justice of Munster in 1576.
 He was on good terms with Lord Deputy FitzWilliam and was a regular correspondent of Lord Burghley, the elder statesman of Queen Elizabeth I's court.
+Despite his growing importance in Munster politics, he played only a minor role in suppressing the Desmond Rebellions (1579–83).
+He spent much of 1587 in England prosecuting private lawsuits.

-During his time in Munster he became friendly with Sir John Perrot.
+During his time in Munster, he became friendly with Sir John Perrot.
 He was promoted to the position of second justice of the Court of King's Bench, and when Perrot called the last of the three Elizabethan Irish Parliaments in 1585, Walsh sat in the House of Commons as member for Waterford.
-He was also elected Speaker of the House, and in May 1586 delivered a lengthy oration at the prorogation of the parliament, in which he praised the virtues of monarchy, and rebuked Parliament for failing to vote the taxes required by the Crown, while maintaining that all three estates in society - monarchy, aristocracy, and democracy - had a right to a voice in government.
-It was a sign of Perrot's regard for him that Walsh was appointed to the Privy Council, though he had no specific functions on it.
+He was also elected Speaker of the House, and in May 1586 delivered a lengthy oration at the prorogation of the parliament, in which he praised the virtues of monarchy, while deploying the difficulties caused by the Queen's remoteness from Ireland.
+He rebuked Parliament for failing to vote the taxes required by the Crown, while maintaining that all three estates in society – monarchy, aristocracy, and democracy – had a right to a voice in government.

+It was a sign of Perrot's regard for him, and that of the Queen herself, that Walsh was appointed to the Privy Council in 1587, though he had no specific functions on it.
 Crawford describes the appointment as unique.
+Elizabeth I wrote "for the good opinion we have of his discretion, wisdom, and fidelity, that we think him meet to be one of our Privy Council in that realm".